WELLOG GAMMA RAY LOGGING

 WHAT IS GAMMA RADIATION?

 Everything around us emits natural gamma radiation.
 Gamma rays are emitted through the decay of radioactive elements.
 These rays are invisible, high energy rays that are capable of penetrating most other materials.
 Uranium, Thorium and Potassium are examples of common radioactive elements found in and on the earth.
 Shale and clay minerals contain larger than normal amounts of radioactive materials.
 Sand, sandstone, quartz and lime or limestone contain much less radioactive material.
-Because gamma ray logging is also used in definition of coal seams, it is important to note that coal contains very low, almost no radioactive material.

 GAMMA RAY LOGGING: